hashicorp/consul/website/source/docs/internals/acl.html.markdown

 [`acl_replication_token`](/docs/agent/options.html#acl_replication_token) in the
 configuration on the servers in the non-authoritative datacenters.
 With replication enabled, the servers will maintain a replica of the authoritative datacenter's full set of ACLs on the non-authoritative servers.
+The ACL replication token needs to be a valid ACL token with management privileges, it can also be the same as the master ACL token.

 Replication occurs with a background process that looks for new ACLs approximately every 30 seconds.
 Replicated changes are written at a rate that's throttled to